Cape Cod Mall

 Cape Cod Mall is a shopping mall in the Hyannis village of Barnstable, Massachusetts.
 The mall opened in 1970 and was renovated and expanded in the late 1990s, bringing the property to 723605 sqft of gross leasable area.
 It is currently managed and partially owned by Simon Property Group.
-The anchor stores are Marshalls, Best Buy, 2 Macy's stores, Regal Cinemas, Target, Dick's Sporting Goods, and Barnes & Noble.
+The anchor stores are Marshalls, 2 Macy's stores, Entertainment Luxury Cinemas, Target, Dick's Sporting Goods, and Barnes & Noble.